 2.2.2 Filing by an Authorized Representative, Licensee, Assignee or Agent

-An IGO or INGO may designate an authorized representative, such as its legal counsel, to file on the IGO’s or INGO’s behalf.
+It has been suggested that an IGO or INGO may designate an authorized representative, such as its legal counsel or agent or licensee, to file a complaint.
 Paragraph 3(b)(ii) of both the UDRP and URS Rules allow a complainant to provide the name, address and contact details of any representative authorized to act for the complainant in the administrative proceeding.
-In the appropriate circumstance, an IGO or INGO may also consider filing through a licensee, agent or assignee.
+Traditionally, this has been understood as referring to the contact information for the legal counsel filing the complaint.
+However, in the appropriate circumstance, ICANN recognizes that an IGO or INGO may also consider filing through a licensee, agent or assignee.

-While the UDRP or URS Rules do not require complainants to provide evidence or proof of an IGO’s or INGO’s permission to file on its behalf, this may be required by some UDRP or URS Dispute Resolution Service Providers, for example, within their supplemental rules.
-Evidence that a complainant has the legal right to enforce the rights of the IGO or INGO on whose behalf the complainant purports to act may also be requested from the UDRP or URS provider administering the complaint, potentially in the form of a letter of authorization, license or assignee agreement.
-IGOs and INGOs should consult the specific rules and guidelines of their chosen provider for more information and verify their legal position before proceeding to use this option.
+While the UDRP or URS Rules do not require complainants to provide evidence or proof of an IGO’s or INGO’s permission to file on its behalf, this may be required by the appointed panel.
+Evidence that a complainant has the legal right to enforce the rights of the IGO or INGO on whose behalf the complainant purports to act may also be requested by the UDRP or URS provider administering the complaint, potentially in the form of a letter of authorization, license or assignee agreement.

-Where the individual or entity that submits the UDRP or URS complaint does not possess registered trademark rights in the disputed domain name or identifier, the decision of the relevant panel or examiner will still be based on the ability of the IGO or INGO in question to assert trademark rights.
+Where the individual or entity that submits the UDRP or URS complaint does not itself possess registered trademark rights in the name or identifier (i.e., it is acting as an agent), the decision of the relevant panel or examiner will still be based on the ability of the IGO or INGO in question to assert trademark rights.